 Understanding Billing at Harvard University

-- Harvard Law School’s Student Financial Services Office determines financial aid and ensures that students have financial clearance for class registration & graduation.
+- Harvard Law School’s Student Financial Services Office determines financial aid and ensures that students have resolved their account balance required to participate in class registration & graduation.
 Student accounts are processed by Harvard University’s central Student Financial Services Office, located on the 8th floor of the Smith Campus Center.

 - Student Account notices are emailed to you on the 10th and 25th of each month unless you have a zero amount due.
 Charges are billed once a semester, except for Harvard University Housing rent, which bills monthly.
 Your anticipated financial aid credits for the academic year are divided in half and offset the charges on your student account.
 For more information, please visit the Student Accounts section of our website.

 Your First Student Account Notice